 It can be as simple as you like or add more ingredients as desired.
-It can be vegetarian and even dairy free if you use almond or cashew milk and a dairy-free cheese.
-It can be gluten-free by using a gluten-free bread.
+It can be vegetarian and even dairy-free if you use almond or cashew milk and a piece of dairy-free cheese.
+It can be gluten-free by using gluten-free bread.

 I change up the ingredients all the time depending on what I have in my fridge.
 I rarely go buy stuff to make this dish.
 Once you have a basic recipe you can change it around to suit the wants of your family.

 That is if you should take it at all.
 The information below comes from http://www.curejoy.com/co…/ginger-side-effects-must-consume/ This is a good reminder that a good thing should still be taken in moderation.

 WHO SHOULD NOT CONSUME GINGER WITHOUT ADVICE FROM THE DOCTOR?

 People with Ulcers/Inflammation: Unchewed fresh ginger may cause intestinal blockage, individuals who have had ulcers, inflammatory bowel disease, or blocked intestines may react badly to large quantities of fresh ginger.

 People with Gallstones: Ginger can adversely affect individuals with gallstones.
 Ginger is contraindicated in people suffering from gallstones because it promotes the production of bile.

 People with Bleeding disorders: Ginger stimulates circulation and increases blood flow while preventing blood clotting.
 It could increase the risk of...